Lily Friis

 To another place – pencil on paper

 Everyone at some point has dreamt of being somewhere else, of walking through an archway and being transported to another world.
-For some, art acts this portal of escape, allowing you to immerse yourself in creating another world where you can reside as you build it with pencil and paper.
+For some, art acts as this portal of escape, allowing one to immerse themselves in creating another world where one can reside as it is built with pencil and paper.

 Module 2 – Perspective